AberinPaoloJordan/hello-world/README.md

 Hello people!

-I like learn new stuff everyday
+I like learning new stuff everyday